karel-burda/test-utils/README.md

 [![License](https://img.shields.io/badge/license-MIT_License-green.svg?style=flat)](LICENSE)
 [![Build Status](https://travis-ci.org/karel-burda/test-utils.svg?branch=develop)](https://travis-ci.org/karel-burda/cmake-helpers)

+# Important
+This project contains git sub-modules that are needed for building example and tests.

+If you just want to use the implementation, you can clone **without** sub-modules.
+In case you want to build example, tests, or use CMake, please, be sure to clone the repository with `--recurse-submodules` or `--recursive` on older versions of git.
+Alternatively, you can clone without sub-modules and initialize these later.

 # Introduction
 `test-utils` features small test-related functions and macros (based on the gtest) I'm using across my project.